paribesh44/Verdict/README.md

 # Verdict

-Verdict is a production-grade, system-centric AI scaffold that combines:
+Verdict is a system-centric AI scaffold that combines:

 - **LangGraph orchestration** for stateful multi-agent workflows
 - **MARS hierarchical review** (Author → Independent Reviewers → Meta-Reviewer) with node-level streaming and a visual ReasoningGraph (ReactFlow)